nasa/openmct/docs/src/tutorials/index.md

 * First, read `low`, `middle`, and `high` from the view configuration instead of initializing them to explicit values.
 This is placed into its own function, since it will be called a lot.
-* The function 'setDefault' is included; it will be used to set the default values for `low`, `middle`, and `high` in the view configuration, but only if they aren’t present.
+* The function `setDefault` is included; it will be used to set the default values for `low`, `middle`, and `high` in the view configuration, but only if they aren’t present.
 * The tool bar will treat properties in a view proxy as getter-setters if